On orthogonal local models of Hodge type: Flatness

 \section{Flatness}

 We continue to assume $d=2n$, $l=2r$.

 Recall that $U_{d,l} = \Spec(S/I)$.
 The goal of this section is to prove that $U_{d,l}$ is flat over $\mathcal{O}$ as given by Theorem \ref{Flat}.
 The simplification that we obtained from Theorem \ref{simpler} quickly gives the following, which in turn plays a crucial role for the proof of Theorem \ref{Flat}.
+Then the proof of Theorem \ref{mthm1} easily follows.

 \begin{Theorem} $U_{d,l}$ is Cohen-Macaulay. \end{Theorem}

 \begin{proof} Denote by $ \mathcal{O}[B_1|B_2]$ the polynomial ring over $\mathcal{O}$ with variables the entries of the matrix $(B_1|B_2)$.
 From Theorem \ref{simpler} we obtain the isomorphism